forcequitOS/WeaveTouch/README.md

 # Weave Touch for iPad
-### My experimental playground for messing with Swift and SwiftUI on iPadOS, initially kickstarted by ChatGPT.
+### My experimental playground for messing with Swift and SwiftUI on iOS, initially kickstarted by ChatGPT.
 ![A screenshot of the Weave Touch application running on an iPad fullscreen with the latest design](https://github.com/CtrliPhones/WeaveTouch/blob/main/Weave%20Touch%20Preview.png?raw=true)

 ## Features: